branan/psychic-dangerzone/README.md

 psychic-dangerzone
 ==================

-Not to be confused with the twilight zone.
+Not to be confused with the twilight zone, or the demilitarized zone.